The Investment Treaty Arbitration Review: Challenging Arbitrators in Investment Treaty Arbitration

 Venezuela took the position that the failure by Professor Tawil to disclose this fact was intentional, or should be treated as intentional.
 Venezuela submitted that this non-disclosure gave rise to a risk of a lack of independence or impartiality by Professor Tawil.
 On 12 February 2018, the Permanent Court of Arbitration rendered its decision to dismiss the challenge brought by Venezuela.
 The PCA held that while the employee's transfer from D'Empaire Reyna to M&M Bomchil may in principle have given rise to an on-going obligation on the part of Professor Tawil to disclose that circumstance, there was no conclusive evidence to show that Professor Tawil had been aware of the move of the junior lawyer.
 The PCA went on to deal with the hypothesis that Professor Tawil had been made aware of the employment of the junior lawyer and had failed to disclose this fact.
 It decided that there was no solid evidence that such a lack of disclosure alone would give rise to justifiable doubts to trigger off the exceptional requirements to remove a challenged arbitrator.
 The PCA decided that any lack of disclosure by professor Tawil appears to have been inadvertent, the result of an honest exercise of discretion taken by the arbitrator, or both.

 Some challenges have been made based on the same arbitrators sitting in other arbitrations involving similar issues in dispute.24 This is a separate category of challenges against arbitrators sitting in investment arbitration and would fall under alleged 'issue conflicts'.
 The concern is over issue-based conflicts where the arbitrators may have a subconscious bias based on their particular mindset.
 Arbitrators in investment dispute cases tend to have to make decisions on recurring topics and they are likely to have decided those on those topics in several cases.
-The allegations that are made against such arbitrators is that particular arbitrators are appointed because the appointing party knows through experience or through research that the arbitrator's view tend to be aligned with the case that the appointing party expects to make in the arbitration.
+The allegations that are made against such arbitrators are that particular arbitrators are appointed because the appointing party knows through experience or through research that the arbitrator's view tends to be aligned with the case that the appointing party expects to make in the arbitration.
 As an arbitrator may have decided the same legal issue or issues in other previous investment treaty cases, the appointing party would be very confident that such an arbitrator would rule in their favour on those legal issues.

 The idea behind this category of challenges is based on the arbitrator's impartiality and independence in dealing with certain subject factual matters and legal thinking.
 For example, the arbitrator may have to decide a certain issue or legal point but had in the past written an article or a book setting out his or her thinking on the identical subject matter.
 The arbitrator may also be asked to decide a point of law or interpretation of contractual terminology that he or she had previously decided in a previous life as a court judge.
 Similarly, the arbitrator may have been counsel in a previous case whereby he or she had advocated his or her strong views on the subject matter or on how to interpret certain legal positions.